Watcher037/UBER/README.md

-This is a cloned version of the uber application we use to book our ride during our journey.
+This is a cloned version of the uber application we use to book bike for  our  short range journey